47 Ursae Majoris

 47 UMa system compared with Jupiter's orbit around the Sun.
 Credit: Kirk Woellert, National Science Foundation.

-47 Ursae Majoris is one of the first Sun-like stars to be found to have a planet.1 This companion, 47 UMa b, was the first planet found orbiting another star to fall into the category of a classical Jovian – that is, one which roughly resembles Jupiter in both its mass and orbit.
-Its location around its host star is approximately the same as that of the asteroid belt in the solar system.
+47 Ursae Majoris is one of the first Sun-like stars to be found to have a planet.1 This companion, 47 UMa b, was the first planet found orbiting another star that resembles Jupiter in both its mass and orbit.
+Its location around its central star is approximately the same as that of the asteroid belt in the Solar System.
 The discovery of a second planet in the 47 Ursae Majoris system, 47 UMa c, was announced in 2002 and subsequently confirmed by other groups.2

 Calling 47 UMa